melvinchia3636/sudoku/README.md

 - [x] Save board for later

 ## Remake
 The remake version was made a year after the beta version had been released.
-My enthusiasm was came from the fact that I was getting ready for attending a sudoku competition back on the day, and later did I realise that the beta version wasn't a really ideal place for either grinding the board, or introducing new features and bug fixes to the game.
+My enthusiasm was came from the fact that I was getting ready for attending a sudoku competition held by my high school, and later did I realise that the beta version wasn't a really ideal place for either grinding the board, or introducing new features and bug fixes to the game.
 So without hesitation, I decided to tare down all the old code, and create a new one from scratch.

 ### Remake Features:
 - [x] Clean UI